epam-cross-platform-lab/FlexiMvvm/docs/001-introduction-03-navigation.md

 ### Shared Contract

 Let's start with the interface.
-The interface defines the contract which may be used across the app when moving from a screen to screen (or a subview on the screen, if you need).
+It defines the contract which may be used across the app when moving through screens (or to a subview on the screen, if needed).
 So, the interface is placed into the **Core** project, FirstScreen.Core / Presentation / Navigation / INavigationService.cs:

 ```cs
 using FirstScreen.Core.Presentation.ViewModels;